 Top 10 Fun Facts about Peter Pan

-Posted on | By Nicholas Ephram Ryan Daniels (Updated on Oct 10, 2023)
+Posted on | By Nicholas Ephram Ryan Daniels (Updated on Aug 12, 2025)

 Think you're the greatest Peter Pan buff?
 Perhaps you've seen the 1953 Disney film dozens of times or maybe Hook starring Robin Williams happens to be one of your favourite movies of all time, but do you know these ten facts about J.M.
 Barrie's British classic?
-Grab your pixie dust and fly into Neverland with us as we review our list for the top ten fun facts about Peter Pan below!
+Grab your pixie dust and fly to Neverland with us as we review our list of the top ten fun facts about Peter Pan below!

 10 fun facts you might not know about Peter Pan

 1. Peter Pan began as a play, not a novel.
 The first staged production of J.M.
-Barrie's Peter Pan entitled Peter Pan; or, the Boy Who Wouldn't Grow Up, opened at London's Duke of York's Theatre on 27 December 1904.
+Barrie's Peter Pan, entitled Peter Pan; or, the Boy Who Wouldn't Grow Up, opened at London's Duke of York's Theatre on 27 December 1904.
 The play was an overnight sensation and was subsequently revived every year for the following 10 years.
 It wasn't until 1911 that the play was adapted into the novel, Peter and Wendy.

 2. J.M.
 Barrie kept tweaking and tweaking the play's story.
 While Peter Pan himself may not have grown up, the script sure did change and evolve.
 Every subsequent year that Peter Pan was staged, the script received various rewrites from J.M.
 Barrie.

 4. J.M.
 Barrie had hoped to see a boy play Peter Pan but never lived to see the day.
 A long-standing tradition at the time was that often women would fill in the roles of young boys.
-Though it's not uncommon nowadays to see men portray Peter Pan on stage, tradition has seemingly stuck with Peter Pan still to this day and women can still be seen wearing green, especially in pantomime versions and musicals.
+Though it's not uncommon nowadays to see men portray Peter Pan on stage, tradition has seemingly stuck with Peter Pan still to this day and women can still be seen donning the green costume, especially in pantomime versions and musicals.
 In 2014, Allison Williams (HBO's Girls) played the titular character opposite Christopher Walken as Captain Hook in NBC's televised presentation of Peter Pan Live!
 The Musical.

 6. All rights to Peter Pan were handed over to the Great Ormond Street Hospital.
 In 1929, J.M.
 Barrie donated the copyright of Peter Pan to the children's hospital, currently one of the largest centres for children's heart surgery and transplantation in the world.
 Located in Bloomsbury in the London Borough of Camden, the Great Ormond Street Hospital receives royalties for every production of the play that is staged.
 The exact amount in royalties has never been revealed, even to this day, as the hospital continues to honour the late playwright's non-disclosure agreement.